Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Preliminaries, methodology, background, literature review, and an open problem

 converges to the cumulative distribution function of a finite measure $\nu_a$ and compute its Mellin transform, see Theorems \ref{thm:main} and \ref{thm:mainPr}.
 The latter allows us to deduce analytic properties for the density of the limiting measure and to obtain a product factorisation of the random variable behind the normed $\nu_a$, that is $\tilde{\nu}_a$, in terms of well-known independent random variables, namely the classical exponential functional of the subordinator pertaining to the Wiener-Hopf factor $\phi_{0,+}$ and the remainder term pertaining to $\phi_{0,-}$, see Theorem \ref{thm:mainPr}.

-The bounds on the rate of decay of $\Ebb{\abs{F(I_{\xi}(t))}}$ in Theorem \ref{thm:upperB} are simple to derive from \eqref{eq:LT} once we have established the finiteness of the derivatives at $q=0$ of the right-hand side of \eqref{eq:LT}.
-The latter yields finiteness of the derivatives of the integral to the left-hand side.
+The bounds on the rate of decay of $\Ebb{\abs{F(I_{\xi}(t))}}$ in Theorem \ref{thm:upperB} follow straightforwardly from \eqref{eq:LT}, once the finiteness of the derivatives at $q=0$ on the right-hand side of \eqref{eq:LT} is established.
+This, in turn, ensures the finiteness of the derivatives of the integral on the left-hand side.